karans98/Fetch/README.md

 ## How to run -

-1. Clone this repository :git clone https://github.com/karans98/Fetch.git
+1. Clone this repository :[git clone https://github.com/karans98/Fetch.git]
+2. Once cloning is complete, navigate to the cloned repository :[cd Fetch]
-2. Install the Python libraries mentioned in the requirements.txt file :pip install -r requirements.txt
+3. Install the Python libraries mentioned in the requirements.txt file :[pip install -r requirements.txt]
-3. Run the Python file :python FetchApp.py
+4. Run the Python file :[python FetchApp.py]
-4. Click the link and query for related offers
+5. Click the link and query for related offers